VirtualPlantLab/PlantSimEngine.jl/docs/src/model_coupling/multiscale.md

 ## More on MultiScaleModel

 `MultiScaleModel` is a wrapper around a model that allows it to take inputs or give outputs from other scales.
 It takes two arguments: the model and the mapping between the model and the scales.
-The mapping is a vector of pairs mapping the variable's name with the name of the scale its value comes from.
+The mapping is a vector of pairs of pairs mapping the variable's name with the name of the scale its value comes from, and its name at that scale.

 The variable can map a single value if there is only one node to map to or a vector of values if there are several.
 It can also map to several types of nodes at the same time.